Pre-sectarian Buddhism: The Four Noble Truths

 According to Eviatar Shulman, the doctrine of the Four Noble Truths is rooted in "a meditative perception regarding the arising and passing away of mental events" which also includes a "detached attitude" to phenomena.
 Out of this practice of "meditative observation" developed a theoretical or discursive philosophical understanding.

-K.R.
-Norman concluded that the earliest version of the Dhamma-cakka-ppavattana sutta did not contain the word "noble", but was added later.
+K. R. Norman concluded that the earliest version of the Dhammacakkappavattana Sutta did not contain the word "noble", but was added later.
 Lambert Schmithausen concluded that the four truths were a later development in early Buddhism.

-Carol Anderson, following Lambert Schmithausen and K.R.
-Norman, notes that the four truths are missing in critical passages in the canon, and states:
+Carol Anderson, following Lambert Schmithausen and K. R. Norman, notes that the four truths are missing in critical passages in the canon, and states:

-The four truths probably entered the Sutta Pitaka from the Vinaya, the rules for monastic order.
-They were first added to enlightenment-stories which contain the Four Jhanas, replacing terms for "liberating insight".
+The Four Truths probably entered the Sutta Pitaka from the Vinaya, the rules for monastic order.
+They were first added to enlightenment-stories which contain the Four Dhyanas, replacing terms for "liberating insight".
 From there they were added to the biographical stories of the Buddha:

-According to both Bronkhorst and Anderson, the four truths became a substitution for prajna, or "liberating insight", in the suttas in those texts where "liberating insight" was preceded by the four jhanas.
-According to Bronkhorst, the four truths may not have been formulated in earliest Buddhism, and did not serve in earliest Buddhism as a description of "liberating insight".
+According to both Bronkhorst and Anderson, the Four Truths became a substitution for prajna, or "liberating insight", in the suttras in those texts where "liberating insight" was preceded by the Four Dhyanas.
+According to Bronkhorst, the Four Truths may not have been formulated in earliest Buddhism, and did not serve in earliest Buddhism as a description of "liberating insight".
 Gotama's teachings may have been personal, "adjusted to the need of each person."

 This replacement was probably caused by the influence and pressures of the wider Indian religious landscape, "which claimed that one can be released only by some truth or higher knowledge."

 The Noble Eightfold Path

-According to Tilmann Vetter, the description of the Buddhist path may initially have been as simple as the term "the middle way".
-In time, this short description was elaborated, resulting in the description of the eightfold path.
+According to Tilmann Vetter, the description of the Buddhist path may initially have been as simple as the term the Middle Way.
+In time, this short description was elaborated, resulting in the description of the Eightfold Path.
 Vetter and Bucknell both note that longer descriptions of "the path" can be found, which can be condensed into the Noble Eightfold Path.
-One of those longer sequences, from the CulaHatthipadopama-sutta, the "Lesser Discourse on the Simile of the Elephant's Footprints", is as follows:
+One of those longer sequences, from the Culahatthipadopama Sutta, the "Lesser Discourse on the Simile of the Elephant's Footprints", is as follows: